xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 - compact comparison helpers
 - notebook display cleanup

-If this file is not needed, do not create it just for symmetry.
+This file should stay lightweight and readability-first.

+---

-#### tiny reference notes
+### Optional tiny reference notes

+Only add these if they clearly reduce duplication.

 Examples: